bootstrapworld/curriculum/lessons/functions-dr/langs/en-us/slides.md

 {layout="Launch"}
 # Rocket Height!

 It would be nice to get a warning when a function doesn't work right!
-Let's investigate why we weren't alerted to the problem when the computer checked the function definition against the examples.
+Let's investigate why we weren't alerted to the problem when the computer checked the function definition against the examples.{style="font-size:17pt"}

-* Type @show{(code '(rocket-height 0))} into the interactions area.
+* Type @show{(code '(rocket-height 0))} into the interactions area.{style="font-size:17pt"}
-* As the program is currently written, what happens when we give the `rocket-height` function an input of 0?
+* As the program is currently written, what happens when we give the `rocket-height` function an input of 0? {style="font-size:17pt"}
-* Is that what we want it to do?
+* Is that what we want it to do? {style="font-size:17pt"}
-* As the program is currently written, what happens when we give the `rocket-height` function an input of 10?
+* As the program is currently written, what happens when we give the `rocket-height` function an input of 10?{style="font-size:17pt"}
-* Is that what we want it to do?
+* Is that what we want it to do?{style="font-size:17pt"}
-* Why did the examples pass?
+* Why did the examples pass? {style="font-size:17pt"}

 <!--
 We should always test a function definition against at least 2 examples!